sperna/storyboards/static/stories/cordex_hydro.md

     historical performance of the models and the distance of its change projections to the future projected ensemble weighted change.
 Focus of the weighting was on river discharges near the outlet of the basin.

+The blue dashes present the 5 and 95% uncertainty bounds for the full unweighted ensemble.

 For part of the basins the influence of the weighting was limited.
 There is little difference between the weighted and non-weigthed ensemble mean change.